khuongduy354/obsidian-visualizer-vscode/DEV.md

 4. notification when parsing graph
 5. webview title
 3. show file name below
+2. check scheme
+-> export vsix, install on web and install on desktop

 ## graph: local and global
 - use neo4j graphdb, when activate, format first